alapierre/dictionary-service/README.md

 Almost any system needs to store and manage flexible dictionary values.
 Some of these need variable over time configuration.

 - provide fast REST microservice for storing dictionary in JSON format
-- store configuration values changeable over time (eg. what will be configuration value of X in 2025-12-31?)
 - dictionaries should be describable - for automatic GUI build
 - i18n support for dictionary names
+- store configuration values changeable over time (e.g. what will be configuration value of X in 2025-12-31?)
+- store calendar like dictionaries (the dictionary key is a date) e.g. holiday calendar
 - integrate with Netflix Eureka and oAtuh
 - no additional, other than PostgreSQL database, for store dictionaries and configuration data - in cloud operators noSQL database is additional cost

 ## Current status

-In tests on production in several commercial projects.
+In on production in several commercial projects.

 ## The Latest news

-- Translate dictionary name base on Accept-Language header
-- loading children for given parent, type and tenant
 - Configuration load (store and update - soon)
+- Calendar dictionary load (store and update - soon)

 ## Required environment variables